fastoch/Complete_Web_Dev_ZTM/README.md

 # Advanced HTML5

+All files for this section are in the HTML folder.

 Last time, we created 2 files: `index.html` and `newpage.html` to demonstrate the power of **anchor tags**, or **hyperlinks**.
 Now, let's see another very important feature: HTML **Forms**.
 Forms are useful for collecting data, or authenticating to a website.